Interview with an Anonymous Interviewee (An00509)

 Description

-The interviewee was born in Berlin in 1924, his father being a British Army surgeon who was posted there to treat badly wounded soldiers.
+The interviewee was born in Berlin in 1924, his father being a British Army surgeon who was posted there treating badly wounded soldiers.
 He went to school in France then attended boarding school in Hertfordshire.
 He volunteered for the Royal Air Force to become a fighter pilot but failed the medical on eyesight.
-Offered to be a navigator, he was sent for training in the United States and Canada.
+He volunteered to be a navigator and was sent to the United States and Canada for training.
 Upon returning to England he was posted to RAF Halfpenny Green advanced flying unit, and then to RAF Cosford.
-He trained in Ansons, then crewed up with Pilot Patrick Howlett and ended up being a navigator on Wellingtons and Lancasters carrying out operations to the Netherlands and Belgium.
+He trained in Ansons, then crewed up with Pilot Patrick Howlett and ended up being a navigator on Wellingtons and Lancasters, carrying out operations to the Netherlands and Belgium.
 He discusses flying training, anti-aircraft fire, military life and ethos, aircraft damage, aircraft identification, bombing techniques, diversionary operations, using Window, mine laying, dropping incendiaries and their effects.

 Creator